Carbon Based Lifeforms: Signing with Ultimae and studio albums

 In 2002, the band signed a record deal with French label Ultimae Records after the label discovered them on MP3.com.
-Vadestrid later said that the deal boosted their profile as a result, and the band started to perform at trance festivals during a time where it was uncommon for ambient acts to be on the big stage.
-Hedberg called the group's early years as "rough", partly due to Hedberg's fear of flying, which he did not conquer until 2009, leaving Vadestrid to perform live by himself.
-Their group's first gigs were in 2004.
-Their debut studio album, Hydroponic Garden, was released in 2003.
-It was followed by World of Sleepers in 2006.
-The pair recalled that the release of Interloper in 2010 marked a turning point where they "grew big", and look back on the album as their defining moment.
-Their follow-up, Twentythree, released in 2011, was originally finished in 2009 without beats, but the group became doubtful and self-critical about it.
-After discussing it with Ultimae, they produced a version with beats and put it out after Interloper.
+Vadestrid said that the deal boosted their profile as a result, and the band started to perform at trance festivals during a time where it was uncommon for ambient acts to be on the big stage.
+Hedberg called the group's early years as "rough" partly due to his fear of flying which he did not conquer until 2009, which left Vadestrid to often perform abroad by himself, sometimes accompanied with a live musician.
+The group's first live gigs took place in 2004.
+Vadestrid chose their performance at the 2006 Ozora Festival in Hungary as "something special" as the gig took place during a thunderstorm.

+Their debut studio album, Hydroponic Garden, was released in 2003, followed by World of Sleepers in 2006.
+Vadestrid chose "Photosynthesis" from the latter as a track that contains all of the band's "key components".
+Released in 2010, Interloper was the album the group recalled as the turning point where they "grew big" as an act, and look back on the it as their defining moment.
+The follow-up, 2011's Twentythree, was originally finished in 2009 without beats, but the group became doubtful and self-critical about it and withheld its release.
+After discussing it with Ultimae, they produced a version with beats and put it out as Interloper, hence the title, and later on finished a full beatless album as Twentythree.